CaptainRich/Basic_Python/Web/README.md

 subdirectory.

 ## Environment
-To utilize these scripts, a virtual environment is created so that the installation of PyPDF2 remains local to this subdirectory, and does not affect the rest of the machine.
+To utilize these scripts, a virtual environment is created so that the installation of BeautifulSoup and MechanicalSoup remain local to this subdirectory, and does not affect the rest of the machine.

 The virtual environment can be setup using the command:
 **'python -m venv "WEBenv" --upgrade-deps --prompt="WEBenv"'**